 Others…well, they’re another story.

-Many retail customers need a helping hand from time to time, which we are only too happy to provide.
-Its not unusual for people to hand us used tissues to put in the garbage for them, or left over food, gum, broken jars or damaged containers.
-Those are the thoughtful ones, and none of my co-workers or I would never object to this, provided it was done with courtesy.
+Many retail customers need a helping hand from time to time, which shop workers try to provide.
+So it’s not unusual for people to hand us used tissues or left over food to dispose of, even gum, broken jars or damaged containers.
+And those are the thoughtful ones who didn’t just drop it on the floor at their ass and walk away.

-But some folks view shop workers as their own personal attendants.
-They purposely leave their refuse behind without a second thought as to who has to clean it up or how.
-And if challenged, these people will respond with, ‘That’s your job,’ in a deliberately demeaning tone intended to remind the shop worker of their place.
+But some people act as if we are their personal indentured servants, and will purposely leave their refuse behind without a second thought as to who has to clean it up or how.
+If challenged, these people will usually respond with, ‘That’s your job,’ in a deliberately demeaning tone intended to remind the shop worker of their place.

 The sense of entitlement that whafts through the air in the wake of these assholes is suffocating…

-We also handle cash all day, which is one of the filthiest common objects out there and a simple and prolific way to spread germs.
+We handle cash all day, which is one of the filthiest common objects out there, and a simple and prolific way to spread germs.

 So really, when you take all this into account, it seems silly not to wear gloves.
 Like, ALL the time!

-Having customers cough and sneeze in my face with Covid-19 lurking around was a potential threat.
+Having customers cough and sneeze in my face was now a potential threat.
 Likewise having to pick up someone’s used and discarded tissue, or touch their money after they’ve coughed into their hand and then passed it to me.

-No matter how many warnings, horrifying footage, or news bulletins appeared in the media, I would inevitably come across at least one moron who laughed off the danger with a wave.
-In fact, there were far too many of those walking around….
+And no matter how many warnings, horrifying footage, or news bulletins appeared in the media, I would inevitably come across at least one moron a day who laughed off the danger with a wave.

 One of my co-workers illustrated this fact perfectly.
 She was working upstairs in ladies fashions when a customer approached the till point with an item of clothing.